-Tesla shares fall after Musk mocks SEC, Greenlight's comment
+Greenlight comment adds to Tesla losses from Musk mocking SEC

 Shares of the company, down around 14 percent this year but still up almost 30 percent since the start of 2017, were last down 6.9 percent at $262.63.

-Reporting by Akanksha Rana in Bengaluru; editing by Patrick Graham
+Reporting by Akanksha Rana in Bengaluru; additional reporting by Katanga Johnson in Washington D.C.; Editing by Patrick Graham and Arun Koyyur